LittleSilver33/Circle/README.md

 Explanation:

-I wanted to make the code as gross as possible so the Python code needs to be read to figure out what is going on.
+I wanted to make the code as gross as possible and put it behind several layers.
 The Python code just compiles and runs some assembly code to read a CSV into another assembly file.
 Then, the second assembly file is run and it outputs a giant circle onto the console.
 The output is random characters as the border because it's funny or something.
 If you have a small screen the circle might not look as cool but I will attach a screenshot of the output on my monitor.